Starting out on Psychic Tours

 Establishing an Empathy with the Audience

-Most mediums have a few silly comments up their sleeve that they throw in when the energy needs a lift.
+Most mediums have a few silly comments up their sleeve reserved for their psychic tours that they throw in when the energy needs a lift.
 It’s one of the things that makes mediumship fun to do and fun to watch.
 Although we are dealing with some very sensitive issues and tragedies, a little humor will help to lift the grief and allow the energy to flow.
 Laughter can sometimes be an expression of love.

 The first links that you make are also very important because from these you establish your ability and get the audience’s trust and, with it, their support and energy.
 If the first link goes wrong it may take some time to get the energy flowing again.
 You need to have the audience’s belief and confidence, which creates a sort of energy that will work in your favor.
 Actors and actresses know that an audience has its own energy, which can lift or floor the performer.

-Mediums are often asked, “How do you know who to go to when giving a link to an audience?”
+Mediums are often asked, “How do you know who to go to on a psychic tour when giving a link to an audience?”
 The truth is that most of the time we have absolutely no idea until we start speaking.
 In my own case, I find the first link of the evening is given to me as I stand up from my chair or step onto the stage.
 Spirit usually gives me a name, but only at the last minute and just before I am to speak.
-It can be nerve-wracking, as I do not know if I am tuned in or linked to spirit at all until I actually start working.
+It can be nerve-wracking.
+I never know if I am tuned in or linked to spirit at all until I actually start working.

 This is where advance clairvoyance comes in handy.
-Sometimes a communicator may link to the medium the day before the show, and this information can be explained to the audience just before you work.
-I remember watching the great medium Doris Stokes work, and she started her session by saying that a name had come to her while being driven to the show.
+Sometimes a communicator may link to the medium the day before the show.
+This information can be explained to the audience just before you work.
+I remember watching the great medium Doris Stokes work.
+She started her session by saying that a name had come to her while being driven to the show.
 It was impressive when she added a long list of details and someone in the audience affirmed all of it.
-Advance clairvoyance can be arresting to people who have never witnessed it, for it cannot be explained away by cold reading, fishing for information, watching facial expressions, telepathy, or listening to voice tones.
+Advance clairvoyance can be arresting to people who have never witnessed it.
+This cannot be explained away by cold reading, fishing for information, watching facial expressions, telepathy, or listening to voice tones.

 Moving with the Flow

 There will inevitably be times when giving psychic or medium readings you are stuck, a link is not spoken for.
 This can be very disconcerting, but do not let it unnerve you.
 Whatever happens, do not apologize, for this will only undermine the good work you are doing.
-The reason a link has not been made is usually because the person in the audience has heard everything but has not yet made the connection to him- or herself.
-A name you said may have thrown the receiver off the link, or he or she may not want to accept the message in such a public place.
+The reason a link has not been made is usually because the person in the audience has heard everything but has not yet made the connection.
+A name you said may have thrown the receiver off the link.
+He or she may not want to accept the message in such a public place as a psychic tour.

 Persevere but do not force the message on someone.
 I would rather accept I have not placed a link than give the message to someone who is trying to be helpful or making the link fit.
 Until you are completely sure the link is right, keep the options for whom it is with open.
 When the link is truly found you will know it for certain.
 You will have an unmistakable gut feeling that it is right.
 Then when the connection is made you will not only be able to place the information correctly but will also find that even more details will flow.